AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/form-elements.md

 ## Progressive Disclosure

-In some instances rather than displaying a form element in a disabled state, it may be preferred to hide the element until the user takes an action to ‘opt in’.
+In some instances rather than displaying a form element in a disabled state, it may be preferred to hide the element until the user takes an action to 'opt in'.
 Once the user takes the action to opt in the enabled field(s) is dynamically presented (becomes visible) to the user.

 ![](../../_images/pattern-library/disclosure.png)